 What Is Palliative Care?

-Palliative care refers to a type of long-term care that provides pain management and symptom relief for patients with chronic illnesses.
+Palliative care is a type of long-term care that provides pain management and symptom relief for patients suffering with chronic illnesses.
 It also involves improving the patient’s quality of life by focusing on their physical, mental, emotional, and spiritual needs.
-All these efforts may be made together with medical treatments focused on curing the severe disease itself.
+These efforts are often combined with medical treatments.

 What Diseases Can Be Treated by Palliative Care?